nuxt-modules/tailwindcss/README.md

 Or locally:

 1. Clone this repository
-2. Install dependencies using `yarn install`
+2. Install dependencies using `pnpm i`
-3. Prepare for development using `yarn dev:prepare`
+3. Prepare for development using `pnpm dev:prepare`
-4. Start development server using `yarn dev`
+4. Start development server using `pnpm dev`

 ## License